dhershman1/phone-fns/README.md

 A small modern, and functional phone number library which gathers inspiration from the fun [date-fns](https://github.com/date-fns/date-fns) library

+> [!NOTE]
+> Currently Phone-Fns is focused on US based phone numbers, I am happy to welcome contributions to internationalize the library!

 - [Documentation](https://phone-fns.dusty.codes/)

 ## How-To